 So how did Easter go from the day Jesus rose again to the day giant bunnies leave pastel-colored eggs all over your house?

-The origins of the Easter bunny
+The origins of the Easter Bunny

 In case you're unsure — no, there are no Easter Bunny cameos in the Gospels.
-The first historical references we have to an Easter Bunny dates to the 16th-century German tale of Oschter Haws.
+The first historical references we have to an Easter Bunny date to the 16th-century German tale of Oschter Haws.
 According to this legend, a mysterious creature named Oschter Haws, or Easter Hare, visited children while they slept and rewarded them for their good behavior (similar to Santa).
 The children made nests for these hares, who would then lay colored eggs in them.

 The tale was then brought to America when Germans emigrated here in the 1700s.
 The legend of the Easter Hare continued to grow in America, especially as books like The Tale of Peter Rabbit (1902) and The Easter Bunny That Overslept (1957) were published.
 In 1971, ABC aired a television special called Here Comes Peter Cottontail, which was based on the 1957 book.